 I used to write horror (I know, let me wait while you laugh.
 But I did.
 Honest.
 Or I tried to).
 That was easier to classify.
 But as my writing has evolved over the years (and I’ve been doing it for a lot of years, on and off), I found that horror stopped feeding whatever it was that I needed.
 I didn’t get desensitised, I got over-sensitised.
-I mostly keep my news reading to the headlines now, rather than whole articles.
-I don’t watch gory movies unless there’s a good reason for all that gore (exceptions are made, obviously, for bad horror movies such as Black Sheep.
+I don’t watch gory movies much unless there’s a good reason for all that gore (exceptions are made, obviously, for wonderfully bad horror movies such as Black Sheep.
 Those are amazing).
 I still read horror, but I’m picky.
 Exceptionally so – bloodshed needs to have good reason.
 Detailed descriptions of disembowelling are more likely to turn me off than scare me.
 I like creepy stuff still, but I can look at BBC News if I want senseless violence and hatred and anger.
 So my writing shifted, and became something entirely different, which I’m happy with.

 I guess we always write what we need, at some level.